KQQK

-KQQK (107.9 MHz) is a commercial FM radio station broadcasting a Regional Mexican radio format.
-It is licensed to Beaumont, Texas, and is owned by Estrella Media.
+KQQK (107.9 FM) is a commercial radio station broadcasting a Regional Mexican radio format.
+It is licensed to Beaumont, Texas, and is owned by MediaCo.
 It calls itself "El Norte 107.9."
 The studios and offices are on Bering Drive in Houston.

-KQQK has an effective radiated power (ERP) of 90,000 watts broadcasting from a tower at 596 meters (1,955 feet) in height above average terrain (HAAT).
+KQQK has an effective radiated power (ERP) of 90,000 watts broadcasting from a tower at 565 meters (1,853 feet) in height above average terrain (HAAT).
 The transmitter is off Cleveland Street in Devers, Texas.
 The power, height and location allow KQQK to cover the Golden Triangle of Texas (Beaumont-Port Arthur-Orange) as well as part of the Greater Houston radio market.

 History

 Beaumont's "K-Jet" signs on FM sister

 On July 10, 1967, the station signed on the air as KJET-FM.
-It was originally on 107.7 MHz, powered at only 5,000 watts, as the FM simulcast to "K-Jet" 1380 KJET (now dark).
+It was originally on 107.7 MHz, powered at only 5,000 watts, as the FM simulcast to "K-Jet" 1380 KJET (now licensed to Shenandoah and targeting Houston as KRCM).

 KJET was a daytimer, required to be off the air at night.
 So KJET-FM carried its R&B programming for the African-American community after sunset.
 KJET-FM originally served only the Golden Triangle (Beaumont, Port Arthur and Orange) from a transmitter site at 4945 Fannett Rd. near Tyrrell Park in Beaumont.